dlreeves/hack-langspec/spec/10-expressions.md

 When *postfix-expression* designates a vector-like array, *expression* must have type `int`.

-When *postfix-expression* designates a map-like array, elements cannot be appended using empty `[]`.
+When *postfix-expression* designates a map-like array or a dict, elements cannot be appended using empty `[]`.

+When *postfix-expression* designates a dict, *expression* must be a subtype of `arraykey`.

 When *postfix-expression* designates a tuple, *expression* must be a constant.